team-makeSmart/CST438/README.md

 2.)
 Navigate into the repository (This is also known as the root folder)

 3.)
-Comment out pg gem
+(This step only if deploying from Cloud9 AWS) Comment out " gem 'pg' " in Gemfile and save Gemfile

 4.) $ bundle install   // Installs all gems on your local system

-5.) $ rails db:migrate // Initialize or migrate the database
+5.) $ rails db:migrate // (optional) to re-initialize or migrate the database

 6.) $ rails server     // Start the rails server

-7.) ...
+7.)
+Navigate to the page using a browser (This will depend on your platform)